 Club Coach Gerry Austin on Kemp: “Alli’s work ethic both on and off the field is second to none.
 Alli’s ability to get up and down the field will definitely be a strength for the next level.
 With her ability to cross a ball and her range of passing, I’m sure she will be a great asset to ECU.
 Alli has a great passion for the game and her willingness to listen and learn will take her to the next level.”

 Charlotte Pearsall, F, 5-6, Fr., Wilmington, N.C.
 (Eugene Ashley/Cape Fear Wave White)

-High School: Lettered three years under coach Claire Caldwell … Received all-region and all-conference recognition each season and ranked among the team’s top three scorers during each campaign … Named a team captain and an all-state selection as a senior in 2013 … A member of the National Honor Society and Beta club.
-Club Experience: Played for the Cape Fear White Waves under coach Justin Schatz … Led the team in scoring en route to an NC Premier League Championship in 2013 … Reached the NC State Cup semifinals in 2011 and 2012, and the championship game in 2013 … Won the Adidas GSA Final Four College Showcase and CASL College Showcase titles in 2011 … Possesses a United States Soccer Federation ‘E’ Coaching License.
+High School: Lettered four years under coach Claire Caldwell … Received all-region and all-conference recognition each season and ranked among the team’s top scorer during each campaign … Named a team captain and an all-state selection during her junior and senior years … A member of the National Honor Society and Beta club ...
+Received the Top Female Scholar Athlete Award.
+Club Experience: Played for the Cape Fear White Wave under coach Justin Schatz … Led the team in scoring en route to an NC Premier League Championship in 2013 … Reached the NC State Cup semifinals in 2011 and 2012, and the championship game in 2013 … Won the Adidas GSA Final Four College Showcase and CASL College Showcase titles in 2011 … Possesses a United States Soccer Federation ‘E’ Coaching License.

 Pearsall on Choosing East Carolina: “After visiting ECU and meeting Coach D, I knew I was going to be a Pirate.
 The atmosphere, pride in the school, quality academic programs in the medical sciences and the opportunity to get involved, on and off campus, were everything I was looking for in a school.
 I am really excited to be a part of the team and can’t wait to get on campus.”